Common Names: acai, acai berry, açaí

 - There's no definitive scientific evidence based on studies in people to support the use of acai for any health-related purpose.

 - No independent studies have been published in peer-reviewed journals that substantiate claims that acai alone promotes rapid weight loss.
 When investigating the safety profile of an acai-fortified juice in rats, researchers found no differences in body weight changes between animals given the juice and animals not given the juice.

-- A preliminary study suggested that eating acai fruit pulp might reduce blood sugar and cholesterol levels in overweight people.
+- A preliminary study suggested that eating acai fruit pulp might reduce blood sugar and cholesterol levels in people who are overweight.

 - Laboratory studies have focused on acai's potential antioxidant properties, and a juice blend with acai as the main ingredient has been shown to have an antioxidant effect in people.
 (Antioxidants are substances that may protect cells against certain types of damage.)